 ‘Fake news’ is a hot political subject, in particular given that it is frequently spread quickly via social media.
-In an interview with The Progressive Post, Paolo Celot, Secretary General of the European Association for Viewers’ Interests (EAVI), gives his views on the trends behind fake news, a new German law aimed at combatting hate crime and illegal content in fake news, how media literacy can help the public identify it and on what EU governments should be doing about it.
+In an interview with Alain Bloëdt, Editor-in-Chief of The Progressive Post, with Paolo Celot, Secretary General of the European Association for Viewers’ Interests (EAVI), gives his views on the trends behind fake news, a new German law aimed at combatting hate crime and illegal content in fake news, how media literacy can help the public identify it and on what EU governments should be doing about it.

 PP : What do you see as being ‘fake news’?

 Paolo Celot : Aidan White, the Director of the Ethical Journalism Network, puts it very well when he defines it as “information that is produced and published with the intention of deliberately deceiving the reader”.
 We’ve seen fake news influence various elections, including that of Donald Trump as US President.
 Fake news is increasingly being put out on social media platforms.

 PP : What do you see as the trends behind ‘fake news’?

 Paolo Celot : Ironically, they called it ‘information society.
 We are, simply, living in a media society.
 What we see is growing competition to “shout the loudest” in order to gain people’s attention.
 The social media’s business model, for instance, Facebook, is to get people’s attention and then sell that to advertisers for money.
 People are giving their attention away for free to make Facebook a multi billionaire business.
 People’s awareness should be developed.

 There is also a rising trend of hoaxes that spread quickly on the internet.
 Certain individuals create what looks like information but in fact is designed to deceive and obtain more clicks or to spread propaganda.
 There are fact checking organisations, but now we must combat a new phenomenon of ‘fake fact checkers’.